Effective IVC Rack Decontamination using Hybrid Hydrogen Peroxide in a Retrofit Chamber (ALS.IVC.2023)

 Containing an Outbreak at the Ground Level: 100% Decrease of Norovirus in a 1600 Bed Assisted Living Facility

-An Erickson Living facility learned the efficacy of CURIS System in conjunction with a properly trained service company.
+Knowing how a product will perform in a real-world scenario is vital: An Erickson Senior Living facility learned the efficacy of CURIS System in conjunction with a properly trained service company.
 This study discusses and examines the successful use of CURIS System and protocols to contain and stop an outbreak of Norovirus in a 1600-bed facility in a very short amount of time.
 In partnership with Pathogend of New Jersey.Request this study

-Eliminating C. diff in a Tri-Part Soil Load
+Eliminating C. diff in a Tri-Part Soil Load (EPA.REG)

 CURIS System is proud to lead the way by meeting the EPA’s most recent and stringent C. diff efficacy requirements; the ability to kill C. diff in a tri-part soil load.

-Alleviating Bio-Burden in a Wound Care Center
+Alleviating Bio-Burden in a Wound Care Center (HC.WCC)

 Real-world disinfection often brings greater challenges than faced in standard testing.
 That is why CURIS System encourages everyone to validate the efficacy of their treatments.
 In this study, CURIS measures pre- and post- treatment levels of bio-burden to prove its ability to protect against dangerous pathogens.
 By combining our superior devices with custom treatment plans, CURIS successfully enabled wound care facility managers to significantly reduce the risks of HAI in their facility.Request this study

 CURIS Registered with Health Canada as Sporicidal Disinfectant

 In addition to U.S. EPA registration as a sporicidal disinfectant, CURIS is proud to announce its proprietary 7% hydrogen peroxide solution is registered as a disinfectant with Health Canada.Request this study